 The Power of Data in Use Encryption

 Although the risks are very real, companies will continue to work, often very closely, with third parties.
 These relationships are integral to the way business works today and can in fact be critical to a business’s success.

 Resigned to the fact that some kind of security incident is more or less inevitable, many organizations rely on contractual agreements with their vendors and partners to shield themselves from legal claims in the event of a breach.
 Needless to say, such agreements are basically window dressing.
 They won’t protect an organization’s reputation when something bad happens.
 More importantly, they can’t protect the customers whose private information has been stolen from the ensuing harm.

-More than legal cover, companies need an actual solution capable of protecting data and keeping it encrypted throughout the whole lifecycle, whether it’s being stored, accessed or shared.
+More than legal cover, companies need an actual solution capable of protecting data and keeping it encrypted throughout the entire lifecycle, whether it’s being stored, accessed or shared.
 In other words, companies need to be able to use their data in a variety of ways without exposing it to undue and entirely avoidable risk.